King Von: 2017–2019: Career beginnings and Grandson, Vol. 1

 Upon Von's release from jail in December 2017, fellow rapper Lil Durk signed Von to Durk's Only the Family label.
 Von then released a series of singles.
 The first of these singles was "Beat Dat Body", which featured fellow late Chicago rapper THF Zoo, and was released on June 17, 2018.
-Von subsequently appeared on the Lil Durk Presents: Only The Family Involved album, which was released on July 31, 2018.
-He featured on the song "Problems", which had an accompanying music video released on August 9, 2018.
-Von then released the single "War With Us" on October 18, 2018.
-Von's single "Crazy Story" was released on December 6, 2018.
-It became his breakout single, reaching number 81 on Billboard Hot 100.
+Von subsequently appeared on the Lil Durk Presents: Only The Family Involved album, which was released on July 31.
+He featured on the song "Problems", which had an accompanying music video released on August 9.
+Von then released the single "War With Us" on October 18.
+Von's single "Crazy Story" was released on December 6.
+It became his breakout single, notable for his narration of an attempted robbery in his hometown in Chicago, and reaching number 81 on the Billboard Hot 100.

 On January 9, 2019, Von was featured on the remix of "Exposing Me", a song by fellow Chicago rapper Memo600.
 Von and Memo600 swapped bars disrespecting and detailing real life feuds and altercations against other nearby neighborhood rivals.
-A response from the targets arose when rappers FBG Duck and Rooga dropped their own remix of the song on February 4, 2019.
+A response from the targets arose when rappers FBG Duck and Rooga dropped their own remix of the song on February 4.
 Both songs were produced off the sampling of original Indian song Sanam Re.
 Following the success, a series of remixes for the song were made by other artists both in the United States and in Europe.

-On February 14, 2019, Von's then-girlfriend, rapper Asian Doll, released a music video for her track about him, "Grandson", in which he appeared.

-In May 2019, "Crazy Story 2.0" featuring Lil Durk was released, and a music video was later released on May 20, 2019; the song peaked at number four on the Bubbling Under Hot 100 chart.
-On September 13, 2019, a third rendition of the single called "Crazy Story, Pt.
-3" was released.
+On February 14, Von's then-girlfriend, rapper Asian Doll, released a music video for her track about him, "Grandson", in which he appeared.
+On May 3, "Crazy Story 2.0" featuring Lil Durk was released, and a music video was later released seventeen days later; the song peaked at number four on the Bubbling Under Hot 100 chart.
+Its third and final rendition of the single followed on September 13.

 On July 9, 2019, Lil Durk and King Von released their collaborative single "Like That".

-On September 2, 2019, Von released his single "What It's Like", as the single forerunner of his first mixtape album announced in September 2019.

-The mixtape was dropped some weeks later on September 19, 2019, it consists in 13 a tracks mixtape, and it is named Grandson, Vol. 1, executively produced by Chopsquad DJ, it contains three features represented by "Twin Nem" and by the Remix of "Crazy Story" both featuring Chicago artist Lil Durk; the other feature consists on the collaboration with Chicago artist and OTF affiliate Booka600 on "Jet".
+On September 2, Von released his single "What It's Like", as the single forerunner of his first mixtape album announced in September.
+The mixtape later released on September 19 under the title, Grandson, Vol. 1, consisting of thirteen tracks and being executively produced by Chopsquad DJ.
+It contains three features represented by "Twin Nem" and by the remix of "Crazy Story", both featuring Durk; the other feature consists on the collaboration with Chicago artist and OTF affiliate Booka600 on "Jet".
 The mixtape also includes tracks "Crazy Story", "Crazy Story, Pt.
 3", and his second ever single "War With Us" dating back to October 18, 2018.
 Grandson, Vol. 1 debuted at number 75 and later peaking at number 53, on the Billboard 200, also it reached number 27 on the Hip Hop/R&B albums chart, and number 9 on the Independent Albums chart.